Latest UMA (UMA) News Update

 Deep Dive

-2. Deepening AI Integration (Ongoing)
+2. Deepening AI Integration for the Oracle (Ongoing)

-3. Modular Oracle & Cross-Chain Expansion (2026+)
+3. Modular Oracle & Cross-Chain Expansion (Long-term)

 Conclusion